-3. Financial assets designated at amortised cost
+3. Financial assets designated at amortised cost Classification criteria following conditions:

-This category includes financial assets (in particular, loans and debt securities) that meet both of the following conditions:
+This category includes financial assets (in particular, loans and debt securities) that meet both of the

-- · the financial asset is held according to a business model whose objective is achieved both through the collection of contractual cash flows, and the contractual terms of the financial asset envisage, at certain dates, cash flows represented solely by payments of principal and interest on the amount of principal to be repaid (known as passed "SPPI test"). - More specifically, this item includes: - receivables due from banks and customers in different categories and debt securities meeting the requirements set out in the previous paragraph.
+- the financial asset is held according to a business model whose objective is achieved both through the collection of contractual cash flows, and the contractual terms of the financial asset envisage, at certain dates, cash flows represented solely by payments of principal and interest on the amount of principal to be repaid (known as passed "SPPI test"). - More specifically, this item includes: - receivables due from banks and customers in different categories and debt securities meeting the requirements set out in the previous paragraph.

 This category also includes operating loans related to the supply of financial activities and services as established by the Italian Consolidated Law on Banking and the Italian Consolidated Financial Law.
 According to the general rules envisaged by IFRS 9 on the reclassification of financial assets, reclassifications to other categories of financial assets are not permitted unless the entity modifies its business model for the management of financial assets.
 In such cases, which are expected to be highly infrequent, financial assets may be reclassified from the category designated at amortised cost into one of the other two categories envisaged by IFRS 9 (Financial assets designated at fair value through other comprehensive or Financial assets designated at fair value through profit or loss).
 The transfer value is the fair value at the time of reclassification and the effects of reclassification operate prospectively from the date of reclassification.
-Gains and losses resulting from the difference between the amortised cost of the financial asset and its fair value are recognised in the income statement in the event of reclassification as Financial assets designated at fair value through profit or loss and Shareholders' equity, in the specific valuation reserve, in the event of reclassification as Financial assets designated at fair value through other comprehensive income.
+Gains and losses resulting from the difference between the amortised cost of the financial assets and its fair value are recognised in the income statement in the event of reclassification as Financial assets designated at fair value through profit or loss and Shareholders' equity, in the specific valuation reserve, in the event of reclassification as Financial assets designated at fair value through profit or loss and set of the financial assets designated at fair value through profit or loss and set of reclassification as Financial assets designated at fair value through profit or loss and shareholders' equity, in the specific valuation reserve, in the event of reclassification as Financial assets designated at fair value through profit or loss and set of the financial other comprehensive income.